woocommerce/woocommerce-gateway-stripe/readme.txt

 = 3.0.0 =
 * First public WordPress.org release.
 * Refactor for WC 2.6 and above.
-Requires 2.6 to function.
+Legacy support for 2.5.
-* Improved saved cards handling using tokenization API in WooCommerce.
+* Improved saved card handling using tokenization API in WooCommerce.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/CHANGELOG.txt).